 EARLY VOTING LOCATIONS: www.bergencountyclerk.org/Services/77

-• Early Voting Locations will be open Wednesday, May 29th through Sunday, June 2.
+• Early Voting Locations will be open Saturday, October 26th through Sunday, November 3.

 • Hours will be Monday-Saturday, 10am to 8pm and Sunday, 10am to 6pm.

 Machines for early voting are new and have a paper trail.
 After signing in on the electronic poll book, you will go to a voting machine, swipe a card and vote electronically.
 The machine will print out a paper ballot with your voting choices.
 Check to make sure the machine has recorded your vote correctly and, if there is an error, request to do it over.
 You will be given a privacy folder to carry your ballot to a scanner, and you will drop the ballot in the scanner yourself.
+Click here to view a video on how to use IN-PERSON VOTING MACHINES.

 If for some reason your name is not in the e-poll book, you will be given a provisional ballot to vote which will be subject to signature verification during the counting process.